Oracle JDK v.s. OpenJDK

 Pattern-Based Filter (System Property Example)

-If the JDK system property has been set with -Djdk.serialFilter="com.example.allowed.*;!*"
+If the JDK system property has been set with -Djdk.serialFilter="com.example.allowed.*;!*", the following runtime

 import java.io.ByteArrayInputStream;import java.io.ByteArrayOutputStream;import java.io.IOException;import java.io.ObjectInputStream;import java.io.ObjectOutputStream;import java.io.Serializable;